Koldskaal418/Mega-Potato/README.md

 # Mega Potato

-### Once upon a time i asked a friend: "Do you have any ideas for a mod?"
+### Once upon a time I asked a friend: "Do you have any ideas for a mod?"
 And he replied: "potato... **MEGA POTATO**."